Username4Fabian/TimeTracking/README.md

 - [Maven](https://maven.apache.org/): Used for building and managing the project.
 Maven is a powerful project management tool that provides developers with a comprehensive understanding of their project's state.

-- [TypeScript](https://www.typescriptlang.org/): Used for static typing in JavaScript.
-TypeScript is a superset of JavaScript that adds static types, making it easier to write robust code.

 ## Setup and Installation

 1. Clone the repository to your local machine using `git clone <repository_link>`.